-Big points: war perhaps helped to trigger "unprecedented momentum", IEA made its "largest ever upwards revision" of a renewables surge by 2,400 GW in 5 years, renewables to overtake coal as world's biggest electricity source by 2026.
-Elsewhere, beyond IEA: we may be near an end to a 'Great Moderation' of Both long-big-declines in inflation plus growth last 40 years ... left in shambles by at times spiking fossil prices.
-Better renewables have not yet grown enough to fill that hole.
-Far more impactful, though, may be an ending to a Greater Moderation of 7 millennia - in Climate.
+War, and initial fears about insufficient gas helped trigger "unprecedented momentum"; the IEA made its "largest ever upwards revision" of a renewables surge by 2,400 GW in 5 years.
+Renewables to overtake coal as world's biggest electricity source by 2026.
+Elsewhere, we may be nearing an end of a 'Great Moderation': long-term declining inflation + with growth last 40 years ... left in shambles by spiking fossil prices.
+Renewables, not yet big enough to fill that hole.
+Far more impactful though, may be nearing end to a Greater Moderation last 7 millennia - in Climate.
 That allowed civilizations to flourish.
-If lost, to a hothouse Earth, it may in existential ways challenge ability of cultures, our human species, to survive.
-In equities, a few factors help explain why green themes were down 2022 - but for that July.
-The July rise was on 1 Senator's Yes, that begat the Inflation Reduction Act (IRA) of 2022.
-Its \$369 Billion was a smallish yet notable step on climate/CO2; its uncapped aspects may even lead to \$1.2+ Trillion in federal outlays, \$3 Trillion more in investments by businesses.
-Wind/solar also won bids 2022 in a big UK auction reaffirming they're best-priced utility-scale electricity, obliterating costly legacy fossil fuels.
-French nuclear was slammed by surprise corrosion 2022 that took $\frac{1}{2}$ its capacity offline to levels 3 decades ago; summer heat/drought made cooling thermal plants dire too.
-War hit Europe with undesirability of Russian fuels.
-Energy (in)security spiked prices 2022, then glut caused a plummet 2023.
-Fossils spewing the CO2 linked to weather whiplash thus lost some lustre - vs. intermittent, yet many-ways better renewables.
-All as green energy may get firmer largely to fast-improving energy storage.
+If that's lost to hothouse Earth, it may existentially challenge an ability of cultures, even our human species, to flourish.

+Green themes equities were down most all 2022 (and 2023) - but not in July 2022.
+That July's rise was on a 1 Senator's Yes, begetting the Inflation Reduction Act (IRA) of 2022.
+Its formal spending was \$369 Billion - yet uncapped aspects may lead to 1.2+ Trillion in federal outlays, \$3 Trillion investments by business.
+War, energy insecurity spiked prices at first, then glut led to drop in oil/gas late 2023.
+Fossils spewing CO2 tied to weather whiplash lost bit of lustre - vs. intermittent, yet in-many ways better renewables.
+But look closer and there's many wrinkles.
+For instance, gas/oil prices dropped in US latter 2023.
+While vessels carrying US liquified petroleum gas, propane exports to Asia - were hit by drought at Panama Canal.
+That reduced transits from 40 per day, to 30 in Oct.
+2023, then 25 in Dec.
+2023.
+Long alternate LPG sailing routes to Asia on climate crisis/drought, raised propane prices in Asia - as LPG fell elsewhere.
+Then Suez Canal/Red Sea transits were hit by threat of attacks in early 2024.

-In an energy transition begun badly, gas & weather weaponized, weather mimicking extremes once felt decades out, seemed 'center might not hold'.
-Some societies especially if used to stable climes may be rent asunder.
+In an energy transition begun badly, both gas & weather weaponized, weather mimicking extremes felt decades out, it seemed the 'center might not hold'.
+Especially society used to stabler climes, may be rent asunder.
 Climate collapse possible, shortages of power, food, water.
 Attacks on grid.
-Climate risks irony of both droughts & floods, bigger heat & cold snaps - cast sustainable energy in new light.
-India maybe soon sees heat in extremis.
-As the rich & the poor alike are forced some places into blackouts, sometimes burning coal & wood.
+Climate ironies of both droughts, & floods, of bigger hot & cold snaps - all help cast sustainable energy in new light.
+India may see heat in extremis.
+As global rich & poor alike are forced some places to blackouts, sometimes to burning coal & wood.

-That July 2022-jump on 1 Senator getting what was demanded, far less \$ spending: 1/5th what President had initially wanted.
-Fossils & nuclear got new incentives.
-A gas pipeline promise, later delivered in debt default showdown 2023.
-More tries even by some liberals to streamline Permits.
-Obamacare subsidies extended.
-Revenue-side, big US corporations pay a 15% tax.
+That July 2022-jump was on 1 Senator getting their demands: far less \$ spending 1/5th what the President had initially wanted, all carrots, no sticks.
+Fossils got new incentives too.
+A gas pipeline promised in a debt default showdown 2023.
+More tries, even by some liberals to streamline (fossils too) Permitting.
+Revenues-side, big US corporations see a 15% tax.
 Some Deficit Reduction.
-Much was slightly Deflationary; the Senator so named Act.
-And Senate majority leader got desired Chips Bill the minority leader had before held hostage.
-Smaller items too, like a top White House Aide apologized for heated words half a year prior.
-Thus was a much-slimmed-down, mostly defanged IRA birthed in mid-2022.
-After a tough and draining 18 months-long labor.
+Some is deflationary; the Senator thus so named the Act.
+And Senate majority leader got a desired Chips Bill the minority leader had before held hostage.
+Smaller items too like a top White House Aide apologized for heated words half a year prior.
+Thus, a much-slimmed, mostly defanged IRA was birthed mid-2022.
+After a tough, long, draining 18 months-long labor.
 Delivered hot weather in extremis.
-Preserved in 2023.
+Kept alive after attacks in 2023.